-- a.
-No signage or graphic content shall be located so as to be visible from off-site or any public view. - b.
-Signage displaying the manufactures name, equipment specification information, safety information and 24-hour emergency contact information is permissible on the interior of the site, in a location that is not visible from a public vantage point. - c.
+- i.
+No signage or graphic content shall be located so as to be visible from off-site or any public view. - ii.
+Signage displaying the manufactures name, equipment specification information, safety information and 24-hour emergency contact information is permissible on the interior of the site, in a location that is not visible from a public vantage point. - iii.
 As required by National Electric Code (NEC), disconnect and other emergency shutoff information shall be clearly displayed on a light reflective surface.
-A clearly visible warning sign concerning voltage shall be placed at the base of all pad-mounted transformers and substations. - t.
-All solar panels shall have a non-reflective coating. - u.
-Lighting shall be limited to that minimally required for safety and operational purposes and shall be shielded and downward directed.
+A clearly visible warning sign concerning voltage shall be placed at the base of all pad-mounted transformers and substations.